Regional tensions drive resurgent conflict in eastern Congo

-- Population: 67 million
+- Population: 89.6 million

-- People displaced by crisis: 1.6 million
+- People internally displaced by crisis: 5.5 million

-- Rank in Human Development Index: 176
+- Rank in Human Development Index: 179 of 191

 - Started work in Congo: 1996

-- People assisted in 2015: 2.3 million
+- People assisted (2019): 2,764,357

-- Target: 8.4 million
+- Target: 2.3 million

-Congo, located in Central Africa, has spent decades in the grip of violent conflict and economic unrest.
-The IRC helps vulnerable Congolese meet urgent needs and provides support to strengthen families and rebuild communities.
+The Democratic Republic of Congo, located in Central Africa, has spent decades in the grip of violent conflict and economic unrest.
+Security has severely deteriorated since 2017, displacing over 5 million people and leaving 19.6 million in need of humanitarian assistance.
+Congo was also confronted with several Ebola outbreaks in recent years and now grapples with COVID-19 and an increasingly severe hunger crisis.
+The IRC helps vulnerable Congolese meet urgent needs and provides support to rebuild communities.

 The IRC’s mission is to help people whose lives and livelihoods are shattered by conflict and disaster to survive, recover and gain control of their future.